MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 The following screenshot shows the top section of the data diagnostic report.
 This section provides the following information:

--	The **Date period** section (labeled "1" in the screenshot) shows the number of days' worth of data that is available on the report.
+-	The **Date period** section shows the number of days' worth of data that is available on the report.
--	The **Number of transactions** section (labeled "2") shows the number of transactions that are available on the report.
+-	The **Number of transactions** section shows the number of transactions that are available on the report.
--	The **Number of chargebacks** section (labeled "3") shows the number of chargebacks that are available on the report.
+-	The **Number of chargebacks** section shows the number of chargebacks that are available on the report.
--	The **Chargeback basis point **section (labeled "4") shows the chargeback basis point, which indicates the percentage of uploaded transactions that have an associated chargeback.
+-	The **Chargeback basis point** section shows the chargeback basis point, which indicates the percentage of uploaded transactions that have an associated chargeback.
 The value is calculated as (Chargebacks ÷ Purchases) × 10,000.

  	One basis point equals 0.01 percent (one one-hundredth of 1 percent).
 Therefore, for the chargeback rate, a basis point of 500 means that 5 percent of uploaded transactions have an associated chargeback.